Blog Header Logo

 Hot Tub Pressure Switch Adjustments

-The Pressure Switch on a hot tub or spa is a pressure sensor that is mounted onto the heater housing, or very close to the exit point of the heater.
+The pressure switch on a hot tub or spa is a pressure sensor that is mounted onto the heater housing, or very close to the exit point of the heater.
 It's sole purpose is to shut off the heater if low pressure (low water flow) occurs.

 In a hot tub, pressure is an easy way to determine flow rates through the pipes, pump and heater.
-Some spas also use a Flow Sensor, in addition to (or instead of) the Pressure Switch, to be sure water is flowing properly for the heater to operate safely.
+Some spas also use a flow sensor, in addition to (or instead of) the pressure switch, to be sure water is flowing properly for the heater to operate safely.

-You See, if an electric or gas heater is on, but the water is not moving fast enough through the heater, it heats up too much, too fast, which could melt PVC pipes and scald spa users.
+If an electric or gas heater is on, but the water is not moving fast enough through the heater, it heats up too much, too fast, which could melt PVC pipes and scald spa users.
 Although it rarely happens, if a hot tub heater were to run without water moving through it, a massive meltdown or fire will result.

 Fortunately, spas and hot tubs are equipped with redundant safety checks - pressure switches to shut the system down when water pressure is low, and flow sensors if water flow is low and high limit sensors that are monitoring temperature.